If you’re having trouble with your microphone on Windows 11, there are a few troubleshooting steps you can try.

-If due to any reason the audio service stopped or not started you might experience no sound problem that can cause issues with your input devices as well.
+If due to any reason the audio service stops or not started you might experience no sound problem that can cause issues with your input devices as well.
 Let’s check and restart your Audio services to fix this issue on your system.

-- Scroll down to locate windows audio service, right-click on it select restart,
+- Scroll down to locate Windows audio service, right-click on it select restart,

 - Next, locate the Windows Audio Endpoint Builder service, right-click on it select restart,

-- Note, if the service is not started then right click on it and select start.
+- Note, if the service is not started then right-click on it and select start.